-Overall, total City revenues for FY18-19 are projected to be \$421 million.
-General fund revenues are expected to grow by \$9.5 million, or 7.6 percent, in the new budget year.
+Overall, total City revenues for FY18-19 are projected to be \$418.9 million.
+General fund revenues are expected to grow by \$9.2 million, or 7.4 percent, in the new budget year.
 Water revenue is anticipated to be \$62.9 million, an increase of \$2.6 million.
 Wastewater revenue is projected to be \$68.3 million (including operating transfers between Wastewater Collection and Treatment funds), an increase of \$5.2 million.
-The revenues of the Environmental Resources Department will increase by 3 percent, from \$44.3 million to \$45.8 million in the proposed FY19 Budget.
+The revenues of the Environmental Resources Department will increase by 3 percent, from \$44.3 million to \$45.8 million in the adopted FY19 Budget.